h2non/imaginary/README.md

 If you're looking for a large scale solution based on imaginary, you should scale it horizontally and distribute the HTTP load over a pool of imaginary servers.

-Assuming that you want to have a high availability to deal efficiently with up to 100 concurrent request per second, this could be a reasonable scenario using a front balancer (HAProxy, for instance) and delegating the request control flow and quality of service in the balancer:
+Assuming that you want to provide a high availability to deal efficiently with about 100 concurrent req/sec, you should probably use a front balancer (e.g: HAProxy) to delegate the request control flow and quality of service distributing the HTTP load across a pool of server:

 ```
         |==============|